 edad = persona[1] # Accesses the person's age

-In the previous examples, we created TUPLES that contain related information about a person, such as name, age, and height.
+In the previous examples, we created TUPLES containing related information about a person, such as name, age, and height.

 A TUPLE is simply a data structure that contains a fixed number of elements, where each element can have a different data type.
-We impose no further limitations.
+We don’t impose any further limitations.

-So, internally, some languages represent it in contiguous memory.
-Others, like a memory area with references to other objects.
-Each will use its own system, we don’t care much.
+So, internally, some languages represent it contiguously in memory.
+Others, as a memory area with references to other objects.
+Each will use its own system, it doesn’t really matter to us.

-When accessing an element of a TUPLE, the programming language can use an indexing or labeling system (as in the case of Python or C#) to find the location in memory of the desired element.
+When accessing an element of a TUPLE, the programming language may use a system of indices or labels (as in the case of Python or C#) to find the location in memory of the desired element.

-In other cases, such as in C++, a template system can be used to define TUPLES of different types and access elements by index.
+In other cases, such as in C++, a template system can be used to define TUPLES of different types and access elements via indices.

-On the other hand, the immutability of the TUPLE is not anything “magical”.
-The programming language simply prevents its elements from being modified, just like it does with constants.
-This ensures that the data is constant and predictable throughout the lifetime of the tuple.
+On the other hand, the immutability of the TUPLE is nothing “magical”.
+The programming language simply prevents its elements from being modified, just as it does with constants, for example.
+This ensures that the data remains constant and predictable throughout the tuple’s lifetime.